 In a CAD, the balance slips due to varying factors.
-Causing the red blood cell destruction, and the persons Red Cell Count to go lower than normal (the patient becomes anemic).
+Cold causing red blood cell destruction, and the persons Red Cell Count to go lower than normal (the patient becomes anemic).

 Red cells in your blood, carry the oxygen from your lungs, to your organs and muscles.
-Should your red count go lower than normal, your body compensates to keep the supply of oxygen constant, by the heart pumping faster to circulate the blood faster.
+Should your red count go lower than normal, your body compensates to keep the supply of oxygen constant, Retic’ing faster, the heart pumping faster to circulate the blood faster, etc.

-As anemic conditions surface, the CAD may experience symptoms of an elevated pulse, headaches, shortness of breathe, the inability to physically exert oneself, fatigue, dizziness, confusion, brain fog, difficulties making a decision, and more.
+As Anemic conditions surface, the CAD may experience symptoms of an elevated pulse, headaches, shortness of breathe, the inability to physically exert oneself, fatigue, dizziness, confusion, brain fog, difficulties making a decision, and more.
 If you are Anemic enough you shouldn’t be out there driving.

 It is highly recommended you find a Hematologist doctor, that is familiar with CAD.
 It would be wise to identify you are truly dealing with CAD and not something that mimics some of the symptoms.

-Do you truly know (confirmed via blood testing) you have Cold Agglutinin Disease?
+Do you truly know (confirmed via a variety of tests) you have Cold Agglutinin Disease?
 There are other conditions that mimic some of the physical symptoms.

-Is this just a number on a blood test that is not impacting me physically?
+Is this CAD issue just a number on a blood test that is not impacting me physically?
 Some low level form of CAD that remains static?

-Is this serious enough, that I am considered Cold reactive and it will do damage to me if I ignore it?
+Is this serious enough, that I am considered Cold reactive and it will do damage to my body, if I ignore it?